AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 | **WebSDK (without re-implementation)** |<ul><li>The ideal migration method; available only with Adobe Analytics WebSDK implementations</li><li>Infrastructure is built around real-time data; this equates to highly performant reporting with low latency</li><li>Future-proof (will receive all the latest features and functionality)</li><li>Consolidate tags between other Experience Cloud products (AJO, RTCDP, etc.)</li></ul> | Slightly more difficult migration than the Analytics Source Connector, but with a much more robust end result. |
 | **Analytics Source Connector** | <ul><li>Least time-consuming and demanding migration method: Data is migrated to Customer Journey Analytics quickly with minimal investment </li></ul> | <ul><li>Difficult to move to WebSDK in the future</li><li>Uses the Analytics Experience Event field group in your schema</li><li>This field group adds many Adobe Analytics events that are not needed in your Customer Journey Analytics schema.
 This can lead to a more cluttered, complex schema than what is otherwise needed for Customer Journey Analytics.</li><li>Highest level of latency across all implementation methods</li><li>Data cannot be shared with other Adobe Experience Platform applications; it is constrained to Customer Journey Analytics only</li></ul> |

-## Step 3: Plan data mapping
+## Step 3: Plan data mapping to the XDM schema

+Working with your data team, identify your organization's ideal schema design for Customer Journey Analytics, then determine how you will map eVars and Props to XDM.

 ## Step 4: Plan user onboarding

+## Step 5: Migrate projects and components

+The Component migration area in Adobe Analytics allows you to migrate projects and components from Adobe Analytics to Customer Journey Analytics.

+For more information, see [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).

-## Step 5: Update porting applications
+## Step 6: Update porting applications

 * Port API usage to CJA reporting API (new endpoint, same format)